Sponsored by Eric Aroesty, C’92

 - Faculty and staff of Venture Lab will screen applications to determine which will be sent to the judges for review.
-Applications that are incomplete, do not adequately provide the required information, or are too early to answer the application questions (see below) will not be sent to the judges for review.
+Applications that are incomplete, do not adequately provide the required information, or are too early to answer The application questions outlined below will not be sent to the judges for review.
 The decision of Venture Lab is final.

 Judge review: early to mid-February 2022

 Semifinalists (top 25) announced: late February 2022

 - A 1-2 sentence description of your venture, for use on our website and in the Startup Showcase booklet, if applicable.